bolek42/bolek42.github.io/sca/introduction.md

-## Abstract

-Sidechannels are uninteded information leakage of an implementation.

 ## Electrical Emmanation Attacks

 All electronic devices create some sort of electrical emmanations, that are caused by voltage and current fluctuations.